To enjoy the full Mail & Guardian online experience: please upgrade your browser

 Before you board that plane after your holiday, take a few deep breaths and learn how to relax, or you could become another air-rage statistic, putting hundreds of lives at risk.

 According to the Skyrage Foundation in New York, air rage is increasing at a disturbing rate a fourfold increase worldwide over the past three years.
 This appears to be due to airlines’ cost-cutting measures from cramming extra rows of seats into the cabin to cutting the percentage of fresh oxygen that increase passenger stress levels and, in turn, air rage.

 Air rage includes disruptive passenger behaviour anything from non- compliance with safety instructions to verbal abuse and physical assault directed at staff, other passengers or the aircraft.
-South African airlines are no exception to increased air rage incidents, although South African Airways (SAA) denies this.

 Still, after a widely publicised incident last month when rugby players bound for Buenos Aires got so drunk they fondled female passengers and crew while singing vulgar songs, SAA is considering new measures including security guards and handcuffs.
 Most other airlines also deny that air rage is on the increase, except for British Airways (BA) representative Jackie van der Berg, who said: “Contributing factors could be kids on planes, smoke and oxygen deprivation.”